Our 3rd grade teachers are:

 New York State Testing

-Under the federal No Child Left Behind Act, all 3rd grade students take the ELA (English Language Arts) and the Mathematics test.
-The ELA assessment is scheduled for early January and the Mathematics assessment is scheduled for early March.
+Under the federal Every Studen Succeeds Act, all 3rd grade students take the ELA (English Language Arts) and the Mathematics Assessments.
+The Assessments are scheduled for to be administered in the spring of each school year.

 What skills do students need to be successful on the ELA and Math assessments?